Cinemex

 Cadena Mexicana de Exhibición S.A. de C.V., commonly referred to as Cinemex, is a Mexican chain of cinemas.
-It operates multiplexes in cities such as Mexico City, Guadalajara, Monterrey, Toluca, Cd.
-Juarez, Leon, Tijuana, Mexicali, Puebla and other Mexican cities.
+It operates multiplexes in Mexican cities such as Mexico City, Guadalajara, Monterrey, Toluca, Juarez, Leon, Tijuana, Mexicali, Puebla, Hermosillo, etc.

 In 2015, Cinemex began to expand into the United States under the banner CMX.
 It initially focused on cinemas with premium amenities; in 2017, this division expanded via its acquisition of Cobb Theatres, making it the eighth-largest U.S. cinema chain.